teddy bear Parenting & Family See also:

 Parents!
 Check out our TEEN ZONE page to find programs and great websites for pre-teens & teens!

-Menstruation: Talking to Your Child About Menstruation AUDIO - Information and advice to help you discuss menstruation and offer education, as well as guidance and support, before your child gets her first period.
+Menstruation: Talking to Your Child About Periods AUDIO - Information and advice to help you discuss menstruation and offer education, as well as guidance and support, before your child gets her first period.
 Includes answers to common questions that kids - both girls and boys - have about menstruation.
 There are related pages for kids and for teens, plus additonal info for kids on Puberty and Growing Up, which includes info on Boys and Puberty (Nemours Foundation).
 See also Sex Education Tools, below.

 Period - See Menstruation links, above.